Dir. Jim Isaac

 Even though they’ve stuck Jason in space and given his movie a sense of humour – most of this film still plays out like a straight slasher flick, with characters stalked and slain one by one.
 When Kay-Em 14 manages to mess Jason up good and proper and it looks like he’s had his chips; his remains are resurrected by futuristic Nano-technologies, creating the film’s biggest coup – Uber-Jason.
 Decked out in futuristic armour and boasting an all new mask, he comes back bigger and stronger than ever.

 Visually speaking the film looks quite interesting and manages to look way more expensive than it actually was.
 While the special effects pale in comparison to most of the time, they were still effectively enough realised for their budget.
-The virtual reality sequence towards the end, when the survivors create a holographic version of Camp Crystal Lake circa 1980, complete with pot tokin’, beer swillin’, premarital sex lovin’ camp counsellors who take their tops off – provides a wry commentary on the conventions of the series, revealing its status as an ironic pastiche more than a dated anachronism.
+The virtual reality sequence towards the end, when the survivors create a holographic version of Camp Crystal Lake circa 1980, complete with pot tokin’, beer swillin’, premarital sex lovin’ camp counsellors – provides a wry commentary on the conventions of the series, revealing its status as an ironic pastiche more than a dated anachronism.

 Jason X has amassed a cult following and a slew of comic book spin-offs followed, exploring the titular character’s exploits in space and on other worlds.
 While certainly not the strongest entry in the series, Jason X is far from the weakest; it’s winning sense of humour and genuine adoration of Jason (and his fans) give it a much needed jolt of originality and devilish playfulness.